History of Luton Airport

 1986 saw Monarch Crown Service launch scheduled flights to Spain and Irish airline Ryanair launch scheduled services from Luton to Ireland.
 This marked the growth of scheduled air services from Luton which represent over 70 per cent of their business.

-In 1987 Luton International Airport became a Limited Company with Luton Borough Council as sole shareholder.
-The airport was renamed London Luton Airport in 1990 to mark its position as part of the London airport network, but decline in passenger numbers struck again in 1991 as Ryanair moved a large part of its business to Stansted airport.
+In 1987 Luton International Airport became a Limited Company with Luton Borough Council as the sole shareholder.
+The airport was renamed London Luton Airport in 1990 to mark its position as part of the London airport network, but a decline in passenger numbers struck again in 1991 as Ryanair moved a large part of its business to Stansted airport.

 In 1991 an unsuccessful attempt was made to sell the airport and a new management team was appointed to stop the losses and try and improve passenger numbers.
 The new management team was to run the airport on a commercial basis and produce benefits to the Borough by developing new business and employment.
 Over the next 5 years 30 million was invested in the airport infrastructure and facilities were significantly improved.